artsy/README/README.md

 ### Teams

 Teams at Artsy are cross functional.
-A regular team being composed of a Product Manager, a Product Designer, a Data Analyst, an Engineering Manager and a few Engineers.
-Each team has a _mission_, eg. _"From negotiation to fulfillment, Emerald aims to facilitate an enjoyable, consistent, secure, and global deal-closure experience that leaves collectors, sellers, and Artsy Admin eager to return."_, and quarterly goals, or OKRs.
-Each team has members with different responsibilities, including a _Product Manager_, a _Designer_, a _Technical Lead_ and _Engineers_, depending on size.
-Sometimes the same person wears multiple hats.
+A regular team being composed of a Product Manager, a Product Designer, a Data Analyst, an Engineering Manager and Engineers.
+Each team has a _mission_, eg. _"From negotiation to fulfillment, Emerald aims to facilitate an enjoyable, consistent, secure, and global deal-closure experience that leaves collectors, sellers, and Artsy Admin eager to return."_, and quarterly goals aligned with our company objectives.

 You can see this organization
 [in the PDDE section of Notion 🔒](https://www.notion.so/artsy/c729f52babc34f59bf47dbfbe2456d19?v=184cab0764a080d38737000c1da4917d).